-4.5 average in English, and a 5 in History, Geography or other Humanities subject.
+4.5 average in English, and a 5 in History, Geography or another humanities subject.

 The course will focus on contemporary society using appropriate comparative and historical materials.
 You will gain a deeper understanding of the connections between the nature of sociological thought, methods of sociological enquiry and substantive sociological topics.
 You will also learn to write about them in a detailed, coherent and sophisticated fashion.

-Unit 1: Education with theory and methods Unit 2: Families & households and Media Unit 3: Crime and deviance with theory and methods Assessment Each exam is worth 33% of the overall grade, and last 2 hours each.
-Paper 1 and 3 comprise of short mark questions and essay questions, whereas Paper 2 comprises entirely of essay questions.
+Unit 1: Education with theory and methods

+Unit 2: Families and household, and beliefs and society Unit 3: Crime and deviance with theory and methods Assessment questions.

+Each exam is worth 33% of the overall grade, and last 2 hours each.
+Paper 1 and 3 comprise of short mark questions and essay questions, whereas Paper 2 comprises entirely of essay